List of European Commission portfolios: Regional Policy and Cohesion

 The Regional Policy Commissioner, occasional Regional Affairs Commissioner, is responsible for managing the regional policy of the EU which takes up a third of the EU's budget; it includes the European Regional Development Fund, Structural Funds and Cohesion Funds, Instrument for Structural Policies for Pre-Accession and the European Social Fund.
 The related DG is Directorate-General for Regional Policy.

 Research, Innovation and Science

 The name has had several variations: under the first Barroso Commission it was Science and Research, under Prodi it was simply "Research", Santer was "Research, Science and Technology" and under Delors it was combined with others as "Industry, information technology and science and research" and other various names and combinations prior.
 The related DG is the Directorate-General for Research.

 The 2004–2010 Commissioner, Potočnik, aimed to create a European Research Area.

-Security Union
+Defence Union

 The Commissioner for Security Union was created in 2016.